nuts-foundation/nuts-specification/rfc/rfc005-distributed-network-using-grpc.md

 for processing incoming messages often have hard limits in the form connection pools, thread pools or backlogs.

 Countermeasures:
-- Nodes SHOULD limit the number of messages received from a peer.
+- Nodes SHOULD limit the number of network messages received from a peer to 5 per second.

-TODO: What would be a good number?
-5/second?

 #### Threat: Uncontrolled DAG Growth

 A single peer or orchestrated group of peers can quickly produce many transactions, quickly growing the DAG.
 Since history must be retained to verify the DAG integrity in the future, it's desirable to limit the number of faulty transactions or transactions without a meaningful payload.

-TODO: How to mitigate this?

 ### 8.2.
 Data Manipulation